 - s/he is a fugitive from justice;

-- s/he is an alien who is illegally or unlawfully in the United States or who was admitted under a nonimmigrant visa and who is prohibited from possession of a firearm under federal law (18 USC § 922(g)(5));
+- s/he is illegally in the U.S. or was admitted under a nonimmigrant visa and who is prohibited from possession of a firearm under federal law (18 USC § 922(g)(5));

 - s/he was a U.S. citizen and gave up (renounced) his/her citizenship; or

-- s/he has been dishonorably discharged from the United States Armed Forces.1
+- s/he has been dishonorably discharged from the U.S. Armed Forces.1

-- You can contact a local domestic violence organization in your area.
-See our ME Advocates and Shelters page under the Places that Help tab at the top of this page.
+- You can contact a local domestic violence organization in your area on our Places that Help page.

 - You can write to our Email Hotline.